Colonia del Sacramento Day Trip

 How to: Buenos Aires to Colonia by Buquebus Ferry

-A trip across the Rio de la Plata from Buenos Aires to Colonia del Sacramento is simple, and there is really only one sensible option: Buquebus.
+A trip across the Rio de la Plata from Buenos Aires to Colonia del Sacramento is fairly straightforward, and for a while there has only really been one real option: Buquebus.
 They run quite a few ferries back and forth between Argentina and Uruguay, seven days a week.
+To use the website you’ll probably have to enlist the help of Google translate, unless you have decent Spanish.

-You can choose a fast or a slow ferry to get there, and there are usually special offers for both types to be found on their website.
+With Buquebus you can choose a fast or a slow ferry to get there (with Seacat all the ferries are fast), and there are usually special offers for both types to be found on their website.
 There is a fast ferry (“buque rapido”) return crossing (approx. 50 minutes each way) as well as a slow ferry return crossing (approx. 3 hours each way), which is slightly less expensive.
-Here is a link to the latest offers on their site – you can switch this web page to English, but try to keep the site in Spanish, because upon changing language the prices often seem to rise, although only a little.
-Still, very tricky.

 For peace of mind, and an easy life, it is recommended that you book online with a credit card at least a week before you want to make the trip, especially if going on a weekend, when the ferries can get booked up quickly.
 Then you just have to turn up at the Buquebus ferry terminal (Darsena Norte, in Puerto Madero) about an hour before your journey to pick up your tickets (at the desk immediately on your right as you enter the terminal), check in, and get in the passport control line.